Autofocus point options: what subjects should each be used with?

 SEE MORE: How to take control of autofocus to get the shots you want

-Click on the infographic to see the larger version, or drag and drop it to your desktop.
+Click the infographic to see the larger version, or drag and drop to your desktop to save.

 Auto Area AF: best for snapshots

 In Auto Area AF mode, you’re leaving it to the camera to decide what to focus on.
 It will check all its focus points and choose either the object nearest to the camera or, on later Nikons, any faces the camera detects in the scene.
 This mode is a good fallback for novices, but the camera will sometimes focus on the wrong thing.

 In single-point AF mode, you pick the focus point yourself.
 This gives the most control, provided you’ve got time to select the correct point (or you could use the ‘focus lock’ method, see overleaf).
 Single-point AF is ideal for relatively static shots where you’ve got a little more time to get set up.